Installing Passenger Standalone

 Step 1: upgrade your kernel, or disable SELinux

-The first thing you need to do is to check on two things:
+The first thing you need to do is to check on three things:

 - Which kernel version are you running?
 You can find out by running

 - Is SELinux enabled?
 You can find out by running